Kong/docs.konghq.com/src/gateway/plugin-development/admin-api.md

   via `kong.db.<entity>.schema`.
 The schema is used to parse certain fields according to their types; for example if a field is marked as an integer, it will be parsed as such when it is passed to a function (by default form fields are all strings).
-- The `methods` subtable contains functions, indexed by a string.
+- The `methods` sub-table contains functions, indexed by a string.
   - The `before` key is optional and can hold a function.
 If present, the function will be executed on every request that hits `path`, before any other function is invoked.
   - One or more functions can be indexed with HTTP method names, like `GET` or `PUT`.
 These functions